chuchunf/leetcode-scala-3/src/main/scala/bfs/bfs.md

 # Breadth First Search
 BFS is a traversing algorithm which starts from a selected node and traverse the graph layer-wise thus exploring the neighbour nodes (nodes which are directly connected to source node).
 Then move towards the next-level neighbour nodes.

-A queue is used to enable the layer-wise traverse iteratively.
+- A **queue** is used to enable the layer-wise traverse iteratively by keeping track of the child nodes that were encountered but not yet explored
-A recursive implementation could simply continue with the queue built at parent level
+- A recursive implementation could simply continue with the queue built at parent level

+(Plain) Depth-first search, which explores the node branch as far as possible, may get lost in an infinite branch and never make it to the solution node.

+## Applications
+1. Find shortest path in tree or graph
+2. Cycle detection in undirected graph
+3. Path finding

 ### 127. Word Ladder
 ```scala